dotnet/csharplang/proposals/checked-user-defined-operators.md

 >*  Find the set of applicable user-defined and lifted conversion operators, `U`.
 This set consists of the user-defined and lifted implicit or explicit conversion operators declared by the classes or structs in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
 If `U` is empty, the conversion is undefined and a compile-time error occurs.

 will be replaced with the following bullet points:
-*  Find the set of applicable user-defined and lifted explicit conversion operators, `U0`.
-This set consists of the user-defined and lifted explicit conversion operators declared by the classes or structs in `D` **in their checked and regular forms in `checked` evaluation context and only in their regular form in `unchecked` evaluation context** and convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
-*  If `U0` contains at least one operator in checked form, all operators in regular form are removed from the set.
+*  **Find the set of conversion operators, `U0`.
+This set consists of:**
+    *  **In `unchecked` evaluation context, the user-defined implicit or regular explicit conversion operators declared by the classes or structs in `D`.**
+    *  **In `checked` evaluation context, the user-defined implicit or regular/checked explicit conversion operators declared by the classes or structs in `D` except regular explicit conversion operators that have pair-wise matching `checked operator` declaration within the same declaring type.**
 *  Find the set of applicable user-defined and lifted conversion operators, `U`.
-This set consists of operators from `U0`, and the user-defined and lifted implicit conversion operators declared by the classes or structs in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
+This set consists of the user-defined and lifted implicit or explicit conversion operators **in `U0`** that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
 If `U` is empty, the conversion is undefined and a compile-time error occurs.

 The Checked and unchecked operators [§11.7.18](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11718-the-checked-and-unchecked-operators) section will be adjusted to reflect the effect that the checked/unchecked context has on processing of user-defined explicit conversions.